krips89/opendetection/doc/doxygen/od_root.md

 **Open Detection (OD)** is a standalone open source project for object detection and recognition in images and 3D point clouds.
 Open Detection is released under the terms of the **BSD license**, and thus free for commercial and research use.
 The project was originated under **Google Summer of Code 2015**  with the aim of having a vision tool for robotics (in particular for [Robocomp](https://github.com/robocomp/robocomp)).

 The library is built with a very specific goal - to answer the fundamental problem of Computer Vision - Object Recognition and Detection.
 We make available to everyone the existing solution in this direction in a common, intuitive and user-friendly APIs.
-Our simple and user-friendly APIs make this a great tool for **Robotics Applications and robots** and **Computer Vision beginners and enthusiasts**.
-And of course, the method dependent parameters to fine-tune detections to the limit, makes this a great tool for **Computer Vision researchers and experts**.

 ##Getting Started
 * Download and compile using \ref installation_instruction